andrejbauer/formalized-mathematics-in-lean/formath/00-introduction.md

 These are lecture notes for the doctoral course *Selected topics in computational mathematics: formalized mathematics and proof assistants*, taught at the [Faculty of Mathematics and Physics](https://www.fmf.uni-lj.si/en/), University of Ljubljana, in the fall semester of 2024/25.

+The course is targeted at graduate students in mathematics and other mathematicians who are interested in learning formalized mathematics.
+We shall pay attention both to the theoretical underpinnings of proof assistants and to practical aspect of formalization.
+The goal is not only to teach the craft of formalized mathematics, but also to explain what happens inside a proof assistant.

+We shall use [Lean](https://www.lean-lang.org) and [mathlib](https://leanprover-community.github.io).

 ## Basic course information

 * Lecturer: [Andrej Bauer](https://www.andrej.com)